© Jeff Matthews entry Mar 2012

 Whatever the reason or combination of reasons, the emperor, Henry IV, declared Pope Gregory VII to be deposed.
 The emperor invaded Rome and set up his own puppet "anti-Pope", Clement III.
 This situation was dangerous for Robert in the South.
 He had counted on a strong buffer state between the Holy Roman Empire and the Norman south.
 That buffer was the Church State.
 Robert had taken great pains in his life to renew his pledges of loyalty to the Pope and to use Sichelgaita's influence with the Church and her great diplomatic abilities to stay in the good graces of the Papacy.
 He would now have to honor his commitment of loyalty and free the Pope from the imperial usurpers.
 These strategic reasons were reinforced by his wife's closeness to church fathers.
 She was a lifelong friend of the archbishop of Salerno, who was a close friend of Pope Gregory.
 Robert really had no choice.

-went with her husband to the battlefields of Greece to
+again went with her husband to the battlefields of Greece

-fleet in a ferocious encounter; they took the island
+in a ferocious encounter; they took the island of Corfu

 and then Cefalonia.
-At that point, the story
+At that point, the story of Robert of

-in the south.
-None of his children had his
+over Norman rule in the south.
+None of his children had

 campaign in Greece fizzled out.
 Rule in southern Italy